Mingzhao-Du/AI-Powered-Chinese-Gongbi-Painting-Style-Transfer-Tool/README.md

 When you click "Start conversion", the process starts.
 Wait a few minutes for the conversion to complete and allow the user to download.

 <img width="1267" height="1156" alt="36d3ea8df5ed8c7da12c6fa9f5d856a9" src="https://github.com/user-attachments/assets/476f4981-d815-4995-82ed-a1e9fe5b70c7" />

+## License

+This project is for **educational and non-commercial use only**.
+© 2025 Mingzhao Du.
+All rights reserved.
+Please contact the author for permission before redistribution or reuse.